Writing JSON

 2. Run the Workspace

 Click the Run button to run the workspace.
 Once the workspace has run successfully, click the Downtown feature type to select it.
-Then click the Inspect Written Data button to open the output dataset in Visual Preview:
+Then click the Inspect Written Data button to open the output dataset in Data Preview:

 view-written-data.png